odoo/owl/doc/component.md

 5. The method `mounted` is called recursively on all widgets in the following
    order: `B`, `D`, `E`, `C`, `A`.

-**Scenario 2: state change, rerendering**.
+**Scenario 2: rerendering a component**.
 Now, let's assume that the user clicked on some button in `C`, and this results in a state update, which is supposed to:

 - update `D`,